Level of Study

 Access to the Course

-Access to the course requires admission to the Faculty of Mathematics and Natural Sciences
+Access to the course requires admission to a masterprogram at the Faculty of Mathematics and Natural Sciences

 Forms of Assessment

 Portfolio assessment 8TBL) and oral exam.
 If the teaching entails team-based learning (TBL) with group work, the portfolio assessment (IF AT) represents 25 % of the total grade and the oral exam 75%.
 Otherwise, the oral exam represents 100 % of the total grade.

 The forms of assessment will be determined at the start of the semester.